 Alongside this, we have a dedicated team who work to support the Grantham Scholars.
 This involves everything from advice on pastoral matters, to support on policy engagement, to communicating their research to a wide audience.

-● Pay for specialist training for your PhD student – this includes travel and subsistence costs incurred.
+● Pay for specialist training for your PhD student.

-● Provide your student with an additional three months of stipend and fees – subject to you supporting your student to take part in the training programme and their satisfactory engagement with the training opportunities.
+● Provide your student with an additional 3 months of stipend and fees at the current UKRI rate.
+This is subject to you supporting your student to take part in the training programme and their satisfactory engagement with the training opportunities.

-[Please note: PhDs can only be funded for a total of four years.
-If your studentship is already four years long then you are welcome to apply for your student to take part in the training but we cannot provide any additional funding].
+[Please note: PhDs can only be funded for a total of 4 years.
+If your studentship is already 4 years long then you are welcome to apply for your student to take part in the training but we cannot provide any additional funding].

 ● Our dedicated Communications Officer will publicise both your and your student’s research.
-They will work with your student to create content for our website and publicise it on Twitter (we have 7k followers), & our newsletters (you can sign up to our external newsletter here).
-Our Comms Officer will also help with the creation of press releases and media contacts.
+They will work with your student to create content for our website and publicise it through our Twitter account (we have 7+k followers), other social media and newsletters (sign up to our external newsletter).
+Our Comms Officer can also advise on the creation of press releases and talking to the media.

 ● We will support your consortia building activity and grant applications and put you in touch with sustainability colleagues across the university.